minio/docs/source/reference/minio-server/minio-server.rst

       :start-after: start-minio-root-api-access
       :end-before: end-minio-root-api-access

-   This variable corresponds to the :mc-conf:`api root_access <api.root_access>` configuration setting.
+   This environment variable corresponds with the :mc-conf:`api root_access <api.root_access>` configuration setting.
    You can use this variable to temporarily override the configuration setting and re-enable root access to the deployment.

 .. envvar:: MINIO_ACCESS_KEY